Lightprotocol/light-protocol/cli/README.md

 # ZK Compression CLI

-CLI to interact with Light Protocol and ZK compression.
+CLI to interact with ZK compression.

 ## Requirements